Santa Margarita Catholic High School

 Santa Margarita Catholic High School (SMCHS) is a coeducational college preparatory Roman Catholic high school located in Rancho Santa Margarita, California, United States.
 SMCHS is owned and operated by the Diocese of Orange, and was opened in 1987 under the direction of the Bishop of Orange.
 Although it follows the Catholic tradition, admission is open to students of all faiths.
 As of fall 2018, 1,673 students were enrolled in grades 9 through 12.

 SMCHS opened in the fall of 1987, the first Catholic high school to serve South Orange County.
 Its 42 acre campus is adjacent to the San Francisco Solano parish church.
-Accredited by the Western Association of Schools and Colleges, Santa Margarita is one of three International Baccalaureate World Schools in California, in addition to offering Advanced Placement (AP) courses and exams.
+Accredited by the Western Association of Schools and Colleges, Santa Margarita is one of three International Baccalaureate (IB) World Schools in California, in addition to offering Advanced Placement (AP) courses and exams.
 SMCHS also offers a comprehensive Auxiliary Studies Program (ASP) to help students who learn differently than others.
 The Class of 2015 earned $30 million in scholarship offers.

 Campus

 Groundbreaking for the school was held on April 18, 1986.
 It opened with 216 students on September 2, 1987.
 The three-story "G" building was completed in 1990.

 The Eagle Athletic Center opened in May 2010.
 The center is the first LEED-certified building in the Diocese of Orange and in Rancho Santa Margarita.
-In August 2011 the school opened its new $10.3 million 2-story, LEED-certified academic building, that houses a permanent 3,700 square foot television studio, new counseling offices and ASP classrooms, and a second story completely devoted to World Language classrooms.
+In August 2011, the school opened its new $10.3 million 2-story, LEED-certified academic building, that houses a permanent 3,700 square foot television studio, new counseling offices and ASP classrooms, and a second story completely devoted to World Language classrooms.
 A "Talon Theatre" replaced the "Eagle Dome" that is currently used for talent productions.

 Admissions

-Admission to Santa Margarita Catholic High School is based on Academic transcripts, activities, and the High School placement test.
-The results of the exam are used to help place students in the most appropriate classes for their freshman year.
+Admission to Santa Margarita Catholic High School is based on academic transcripts, extracurricular activities, and the high school placement test, which is used to help place students in the most appropriate classes for their freshman year.
 The admissions process includes: the application process, review of academic transcripts, review of standardized testing results, recommendation letters from the students' Math teacher, English Teacher, and Principal/School Counselor, and participation in activities.
 Prospective Students are encouraged to shadow a current SMCHS student.
 Incoming freshman students spend the day at Santa Margarita with a current SMCHS freshman with similar interests.